DensE: An Enhanced Non-commutative Representation for Knowledge Graph Embedding with Adaptive Semantic Hierarchy: Capability of DensE in modeling relation patterns

 \textbf{Situation 1:} \(r_1\), \(r_2\) and \(r_3\) are all the same, e.g., the triangle in yellow color with three triplets: (\(man\), \(has\_part\), \(arm)\), (\(arm\), \(has\_part\), \(paw)\) and (\(man\), \(has\_part\), \(paw\)).
 To satisfy the composition relation constraint, in principle the model can adopt several approaches to fit this situation.
 From the perspective of relation embedding, it can learn to fit \(|Q_{has\_part}|=1\) or \(\psi_{has\_part} \in \{0, 2\pi\}\).
 Also, in terms of interaction between entities and relations, it can also learn to align the rotation axis of relation with the entity embedding (see Supplementary Figure~\ref{has part}(c), showing the differences between the \(\theta\) component of \(r_1\) in the mode \(r_1(h, h') \Lambda r_1(h', t) \Rightarrow r_1(h, t) \) and the corresponding head entities \(h\) in spherical coordinate system).
 Note that when the rotation axis aligns with head entity embedding in spherical coordinate system, the composition pattern can be modeled by the scaling factor alone, i.e., \(|Q_{has\_part}|^2 = |Q_{has\_part}|\), regardless of the rotation magnitude \(\psi\).

 In this case, we see the model mainly adopts the first approach (Supplementary Figure~\ref{has part}(a)), as \(|Q_{has\_part}|\) is roughly around 1.
 In addition, the partial alignment between relation rotation axis and entities is also observed (Supplementary Figure~\ref{has part}(c)).
 In contrast, for \(\psi_{has\_part}\), we see very few dimensions satisfy the condition (\(0 \text{ or } 2\pi\)), which is also consistent with the dominate role of scaling factor in this case.
+Noticed the fact that the relation ``hypernym'' dominates the composite patterns (Refer to Table 3 in the main text), we also find that \(r_1=r_2=r_3=\text{hypernym}\) pattern exists in the WN18RR dataset.
+The above similar analysis can be done for this case.
+The relevant results are shown in Supplementary Figure~\ref{has part}(d), (e), and (f), respectively.

 \textbf{Situation 2:} \(r_1\) and \(r_2\) are the same, but not equal to \(r_3\).
 An example is given by the triangle in green with three triplets: (\(Trade(VB)\), \(derivationally\_related\_form\), \(Selling\)), (\(Selling\), \(derivationally\_related\_form\), \(Sell\)) and (\(Trade(VB)\), \(verb\_group\), \(Sell\)).
-As mentioned in main text \textbf{Section 4.4}, we expect the model to learn \(\psi_{verb\_group} = 2\psi_{derivationally\_related\_form}\) and \(|Q_{verb\_group}|=|Q_{derivationally\_related\_form}|^2\), both of which are confirmed in this case.
+As mentioned in main text \textbf{Section 7.1}, we expect the model to learn \(\psi_{verb\_group} = 2\psi_{derivationally\_related\_form}\) and \(|Q_{verb\_group}|=|Q_{derivationally\_related\_form}|^2\), both of which are confirmed in this case.
 Besides this, we also observe that the rotation axes of the two relations are aligned on some dimensions, i.e, \(\theta_{verb\_group} = \theta_{derivationally\_related\_form}\) and \(\phi_{verb\_group} = \phi_{derivationally\_related\_form}\).
 The corresponding distributions are shown in Supplementary Figure~\ref{119}, where we have \(r_1=r_2=derivationally\_related\_form\) and \(r_3=verb\_group\).

 \textbf{Situation 3:} \(r_1\) and \(r_3\) are the same, but not equal to \(r_2\), e.g., the triangle in blue color with three triplets set: (\(Trade(VB)\),\(derivationally\_related\_form\) , \(Trade(NN)\)), (\(Trade(NN)\), \(hypernym\), \(transaction\)) and (\(Trade(VB)\), \(derivationally\_related\_form\), \(transaction\)).
 Here we compare the difference between the embedding of a composite relation and the embedding calculated by multiplying each relation in the relation path.
 We have already shown the distribution of \(\psi\) in the main context.
 Other distributions are shown in Supplementary Figure~\ref{101}, where we have \(r_1=r_3=derivationally\_related\_form\) and \(r_2=hypernym\).